CatchRelease/crorm/README.md

 `valid()` - Override to provide instance validation, return a boolean.

-`changes()` - Returns the current changeset in the format `{ changedKey: { newValue, oldValue } }`.

-`save()` - Saves the current values and returns a new instance.
-Calls an onSave to be overridden to save on the backend and update the store.

 `updateProps(props = {})` - Update the current values and returns a new instance with the passed in props.
 Calls an onUpdate to be overridden to save on the backend and update the store.

 `destroy()` - Marks the current model as destroyed and returns a "destroyed" instance.
 Calls an onDestroy to be overridden to save on the backend and update the store.

 `onCreate(instance, createProps, dispatch)` - Override to define what happens on create.

-`onSave(instance, allProps, dispatch)` - Override to define what happens on save.

 `onUpdate(instance, updateProps, dispatch)` - Override to define what happens on update.